docker/cli/docs/reference/commandline/dockerd.md

 ##### On Linux

 The default location of the configuration file on Linux is `/etc/docker/daemon.json`.
+If the file does not exist, you need to create it first.
 The `--config-file` flag can be used to specify a non-default location.

 This is a full example of the allowed configuration options on Linux: